nandymandy1/node-express-flutter-react-native-react-vue/server/README.md

 ##### Set Environment Variables in the .dotenv file
 - PORT (Port on which applciation will run eg. 5000)
-- DB (MongoDB localhost URI or Mongodb cluster URI to connect with dat)
+- DB (MongoDB localhost URI or Mongodb cluster URI to connect with database)
 - BASEURL (Base Url of the server or Domain)
 - SECRET (Application Secret to hash the password)